Azure/azure-sdk-for-js/sdk/healthdataaiservices/arm-healthdataaiservices/README.md

 For more detailed instructions on how to enable logs, you can look at the [@azure/logger package docs](https://github.com/Azure/azure-sdk-for-js/tree/main/sdk/core/logger).

-## Next steps

-Please take a look at the [samples](https://github.com/Azure/azure-sdk-for-js/tree/main/sdk/healthdataaiservices/arm-healthdataaiservices/samples) directory for detailed examples on how to use this library.

 ## Contributing

 If you'd like to contribute to this library, please read the [contributing guide](https://github.com/Azure/azure-sdk-for-js/blob/main/CONTRIBUTING.md) to learn more about how to build and test the code.